bitlaab-bolt/quill/docs/builtins.md

 ### Remove an Existing Field

 Removing an existing field is tricky because SQLite doesn't support it.
 However the following function uses a workaround for this.
 Be cautious about the existing code breakage.

+**FYI:** This new `Model` schema should exclude the removable fields.
+For example, if the old model has a `last_name` field then the new model must exclude this `last_name` field to remove this from database.

 ```zig
 try Builtins.Container.fieldRemove(&db, Model, "users");